alwiend/CSC360/README.md

 # CSC360
-Course work for CSC 360: Operating Systems
+Course work for CSC 360 (Fall 2018) Operating Systems at UVIC